 Students must be able to think critically and creatively while engaging in thoughtful discussion with classmates.
-Excel at Amherst College gives a taste of college life and provides flexibility, and students are expected to be correspondingly mature and productive in their free time.
+Pre-College at Amherst College gives a taste of college life that provides flexibility and expects responsibility.
+Students are expected to be correspondingly mature and productive in their free time.
 Rules prohibiting alcohol and tobacco use, setting curfew times, and providing a safe and structured environment are in place and enforced.
 Our courses are not affiliated with Amherst College and are not for credit.

 As part of the late afternoon activity program, we offer optional instructional clinics in tennis and soccer where you can polish your techniques and maintain your level of skill over the summer.
 Clinics meet three times a week throughout the program, allowing time for you to get involved in other campus activities.
 Space is limited to ensure individualized attention, and clinics fill up quickly.
 Participation is determined on a first-come, first-served basis.
 There is a supplemental fee for sports clinics.

-Learn about last year’s program by reading the 2012 Pre-College Enrichment Blog.
+Learn about last year’s program by reading the 2014 Pre-College at Amherst College Blog.

 This program begins and ends at Amherst College.

-Campus Life • As an Excel student at Amherst College, your day is much like that of any college undergraduate, but with a structure that is appropriate and will keep you busy and engaged throughout your summer.
+Campus Life • As a Pre-College student at Amherst College, your day is much like that of any college undergraduate, but with a structure that is appropriate and will keep you busy and engaged throughout your summer.
 Participate actively in stimulating, seminar-style courses and spend time with like-minded individuals who quickly become good friends.
-Get involved in a host of fun and fascinating activities, from pick-up sports games to college visits to unique course-generated projects.
+Get involved in a host of fun and fascinating activities, from pick-up sports games and college visits to unique course-generated projects.

 A Typical Class Day • Morning seminars meet from 9-11am.
-Make sure you wake up with enough time to spare to grab breakfast at the cafeteria and get ready for the day!
-11am-1pm is the lunch hour, and you might take this time to finish up a group project with classmates before heading to eat.
+Make sure you wake up with enough time to grab breakfast at the cafeteria and get ready for the day!
+11am-1pm is the lunch hour, and you might take this time to finish up a group project with classmates before going to eat.
 Afternoon seminars meet from 1-3pm.
-After that, it’s time for afternoon activities!
-Pick between many different options; we might have a badminton tournament on the quad, a T-shirt decorating crew in the dorm lounge, a college visit to a nearby university, or a trip to Puffer’s Pond for a swim.
-Every day offers something different!
+After that, it’s time for afternoon activities.
+Pick between many different options; we might have a badminton tournament on the quad, a salsa dancing lesson in the dorm lounge, a college visit to a nearby university, or a trip to Puffer’s Pond for a swim.
+Every day offers something different and participants are encouraged to suggest activities of interest to them.
 Community meetings in the late afternoon give you a heads up for activities coming later in the week and allow you to check in with friends and instructors.
-After dinner, spend the evening hours playing capture the flag, attending a concert, cheering on your friends at a coffee house, or engaging in a board game night.
+After dinner, spend the evening hours playing capture the flag, attending a concert, viewing and discussing an independent film showing at Amherst Cinema, cheering on your friends at a coffee house talent show, or engaging in a board game night.
 Don’t forget to check in with your instructor on-duty before lights out.